BBongjun/Self-Filtering/README.md

 `--save_sel_sam` for Fig.10 reproduction

-`--fluctuation_ablation` for our implentation for fluctuation algorithm based on paper.
+`--fluctuation_ablation` for our implementation for fluctuation algorithm based on paper.

 ### Define our claims
-• Claim 1 : SFT outperforms the almost state-of-the-art on CIFAR-10 with three noise types.
+- Claim 1 : SFT outperforms the almost state-of-the-art on CIFAR-10 with three noise types.
 (Table 1)
-• Claim 2 : The regularization term in the warm-up stage effectively separates clean and noisy samples.
+- Claim 2 : The regularization term in the warm-up stage effectively separates clean and noisy samples.
 (Fig 7)
-• Claim 3 : The regularization terms improve the performance of SFT.
+- Claim 3 : The regularization terms improve the performance of SFT.
 (Table 7, Fig 10)
-• Claim 4 : With a smaller T, SFT attains the best performance.
+- Claim 4 : With a smaller T, SFT attains the best performance.
 (Fig 9)

 ### Hyper-parameter and settings